Netflix Upcoming series 'Snabba Cash' Season 2: Teaser, Release date, cast and more

 Netflix has released an official teaser trailer for the upcoming, long-awaited Season 2 of Snabba Cash.

-Season 1 for the crime-thriller Swedish series arrived on April, 2021 worldwide on Netflix.
+For those unversed, the first season of the Swedish series arrived worldwide on Netflix in April of 2021.

-The series is produced by SF Studios and directed by Jesper Ganslandt, Lisa Farzaneh, and Mans Mansson.
+It is the brainchild of SF Studios and features Jesper Ganslandt, Lisa Farzaneh, and Mans Mansson as directors.

-According to FlixPatrol, it performed well in its home country and featured in the top 10 charts for 61 days.

-Snabba Cash Season 2 consist of six episodes and will be release worldwide on September 22 on Netflix.
+Snabba Cash Season 2 consists of six episodes and will be available worldwide from September 22, 2022.

-The upcoming season of Snabba Cash will hopefully resolve what happened with Sami and Leya in Season 1 , as well as the involvement of Leya with criminals.
+The upcoming season of Snabba Cash will hopefully resolve what happened with Sami and Leya in Season 1, as well as the involvement of Leya with criminals, for the benefit of her son and the company.

-Snabba Cash is based on Jens Lapidus novel which was published in 2006 and selling over 3.8 million copies all over the world.
+Snabba Cash is based on Jens Lapidus's novel which was published in 2006 and sold over 3.8 million copies all over the world.